 The program forms part of the Australian Government's \$269.6 million Murray-Darling Communities Investment Package, which seeks to re-engage communities in the work to restore the ecological health of the Murray-Darling Basin whilst also supporting economic development and jobs.
 The package was announced by the Hon Keith Pitt MP, Minister for Resources and Water, on 4 September 2020.
-The media release is available at the Minister for Resources and Water website.
+The media release is available on the Minister for Resource and Water's website.

 The program also partially addresses Recommendations 1b, 2c and 7 of the Final Report: Independent assessment of social and economic conditions in the Murray-Darling Basin (the Sefton Report) relating to community engagement with complementary river health programs.
+The Sefton Report is available on the Murray-Darling Basin Authority website.